IBM-Blockchain-Archive/car-lease-demo/Documentation/Installation Guide.md

 ###Updating the configurations file###

-If you run everything as its default settings locally then you should have to make no changes to the configurations file.
+If you run everything as its default settings locally then you should only have to make one change to the configurations file.

+####Pointing to chaincode file

+By default the configuration file will point at chaincode on github.com.
+If you are running the peer locally you will need to change config.vehicle to $GOPATH/src/github.com/fabric/vehicle_code.

 ####Connecting to a non-default NodeJS server####